Prompt Templates

 For the format:

-Selection criteria to use: [list factors]
+• Selection criteria to use: [list factors]

 How effective are AI prompts for actual blog writing?

 AI prompts can significantly speed up drafting, but they are not a complete solution.
 The real value comes from how you use them.
 In my tests with over 200 posts, I found that using structured prompts like #8 (Outline Generator) cut my initial drafting time by about 40%.
 However, the quality of the output was directly tied to the specificity of my input.
 A vague prompt like "write about SEO" produced generic fluff.
 A detailed prompt with audience context, target keywords, and a clear goal produced a usable first draft.
 The main trade-off is that AI often defaults to a neutral, authoritative tone.
-You must actively edit to inject your unique voice and personal experience, which typically takes 20-30 minutes per post.
+You must actively edit to inject your unique voice and personal experience, which typically takes 20-30 minutes for each post.
 For a broader look at AI content workflows, see our guide on AI for content creation workflow.

 What's the biggest mistake people make with AI writing prompts?